 The ECCB is the central bank of eight Caribbean countries: Anguilla, Antigua and Barbuda, Commonwealth of Dominica, Grenada, Montserrat, St Kitts and Nevis, Saint Lucia, and St Vincent and the Grenadines.
 Because of its objective to promote a sound financial structure conducive to the balanced growth and development of the economies of the eight countries, the ECCB has actively promoted the adoption of IFRS in those jurisdictions.
-For banks, the ECCB has issued Corporate Governance Principles that require that financial information should “meet international standards”.
+For banks, the ECCB has issued Guidelines on Corporate Governance that require that financial information should “meet international standards”.

 The ECCB, as part of its thrust towards institutional development, was the driving force behind the establishment of the ICAEC.
 In addition, the World Bank was encouraged to complete an assessment of standards and codes for accounting and auditing in the OECS in an attempt to highlight the gaps in this area.
 Following the assessment, the ECCB served as implementing agent to two World Bank grants to bridge the gaps that were identified.
 The grants came to an end in September 2013.
 The main achievements were (a) the development of a business plan, operations manual, and bylaws for the institute and (b) the training of accounting professionals to provide future training for the continuing development of accountants in the OECS.